Geometry of polarised varieties: Abstract

 We prove similar birational boundedness results for nef and big Weil divisors $N$ on projective klt varieties $X$ when both $K_X$ and $N-K_X$ are pseudo-effective (here $X$ is not assumed $\epsilon$-lc).

-Using the above we show boundedness of polarised varieties under some natural conditions.
+Using the above, we show boundedness of polarised varieties under some natural conditions.
 We extend these to boundedness of semi-log canonical Calabi-Yau pairs polarised by effective ample Weil divisors not containing lc centres.
-Combining this with the moduli theory of stable pairs we show that polarised Calabi-Yau pairs and polarised Fano pairs admit projective coarse moduli spaces.
+We will briefly discuss applications to existence of projective coarse moduli spaces of such polarised Calabi-Yau pairs.